Hickory Point Student Handbook

 - Fosters a positive attitude towards school.

 The following guidelines regarding homework at each grade level have been developed to meet these objectives.
-It is important for children to understand that you, as your child’s primary teacher, value the types of learning activities in which your child engages at school.
-In order to enhance the home-school connection, we recommend the following activities. your child’s teacher will review specific homework expectations at the fall Curriculum Night.
+Children must understand that you, as your child’s primary teacher, value your child's learning activities at school.
+To enhance the home-school connection, we recommend the following activities.
+Your child’s teacher will review homework expectations at Back-to-School night in August.

 Kindergarten Activities